 Source: The Insolvency Service Official Statistics (Not Seasonally Adjusted)

-Number of people starting an IVA up 20%
+Record Numbers of people Starting an IVA

 Why are more people using IVAs?